sage-code/maj/basic.md

 **note:** Some form of salute have multiple meanings

 * muda = world
-* tuto = everyone
+* jedo = everyone

 **examples:**

-* ola muda = hello world
+* ola po jedo muda; = hello for everyone in the world
-* qau tuto = farewell everyone
+* qau po jedo muda; = farewell for everyone in the world

 ## Words

 A word is a rapid succession of sounds without pause.
-Maj have two kind of words: basic words and composite words.
+Maj have two kind of words: basic words and advanced words.
 Words are used together in propositions.
 Sometimes a word can have different roles but most of the time one word have a single role.

 **notes:**
-1. Most words are 4 character long.
-Usually a word start with a consonant or a vowel and ends with a vowel.
+1. Particles are words of 2 character long.
+Particles are used to create interjections, pronouns, numerals, prefixes, suffixes and prepositions.
+These words can have form: VC, or CV In total there are about 60 words of this kind.
+2. Shrt words having 3 character long are using pattern: VCV or CVV.
+These words are in general prepositions, adverbs or adjectives.
+There are about 100 short words of this kind.
+3. Basic words are 4 character long.
+A basic word is using these 4 patterns: CVCV, VCVV, VCCV, VCVC.
 This rule makes words easy to connect together in propositions using articles.
+There will be about 1500 words of this kind.
-2. A word has a _root_ and a _coda_.
-Root is invariable, but changing the _coda_ will slightly change the meaning of the word.
-The words having same root are related.
+2. Basic word has a _root_ and a _coda_.
+The root is invariable, but changing the _coda_ will slightly change the meaning of the word.
+Usually the words having same root are related.
-3. Words having a root and coda can not exist without the a coda.
-You can add a suffix to a word after the coda.
-A short root word may be totally unrelated a longer word created with the root + coda.
-4. Some words can end with a consonant.
-Last consonant is called _stop_ and is voiceless.
+4. Words can end with a consonant.
+Last consonant is called a _stop consonant_.
 Usually these words represent prepositions, numerals or nouns that have no plural.
-Usually materials and fluids or names can end with a consonant.
+Usually materials, fluids and names are ending with a consonant.
+These words are having invariable form.
+5. Advanced words are going to be longer than 4 characters.
+These words will represent names of fruits, animals, trees, places, rivers, countries, towns and other names.
+Usually the names are 5 character long but may be longer.

 **coda:**

 * Most nouns are finalized with vowels: {"a", "e", "i"}
 * Verbs are finalized with vowel: "u" and possible a time suffix;
 * Adjectives and adverbs are finalized with "o"
-* Most prepositions start with a vowel and have a simple form: VCV (3 letters).

 **examle:**